Welcome to HTC – world leading research on High Temperature Corrosion

 World-leading research on corrosion

-With the Swedish Energy Agency as a co-financier, the High Temperature Corrosion Centre HTC works in close collaboration with companies to create cost-effective materials for industrial processes and make Sweden’s energy system more eco-friendly.
+The High Temperature Corrosion Centre HTC works in close collaboration with companies to create cost-effective materials for industrial processes and make Sweden’s energy system more eco-friendly.

 Working for a greener future